-Through the Community Livelihoods Program (CLP) funded by USAID, Global Communities aims to improve the quality of basic education, boost academic performance and increase the retention of students, especially girls.
-To accomplish this, Global Communities is providing teaching aids kits (TAKs) to more than 500 schools, as well as providing training and follow-up support to teachers on how to use the resources in the kits.
-Global Communities is also helping to set up school libraries and resource rooms and assisting with small-scale infrastructure improvements (such as latrines) to improve the learning environment.
+The Community Livelihoods Program (CLP), funded by USAID, aimed to improve the quality of basic education, boost academic performance and increase the retention of students, especially girls.
+To accomplish this, Global Communities provided teaching aids kits (TAKs) to more than 500 schools, as well as training and follow-up support to teachers on how to use the resources in the kits.
+Global Communities also helped to set up school libraries and resource rooms and assisted with small-scale infrastructure improvements (such as latrines) to improve the learning environment.

 In the Middle East and North Africa, many children from low-income families suffer from inadequate access to flexible, low-cost and appropriate education, putting them at risk of entering into exploitative or illegal labor practices.
 Global Communities worked to counter this through the ACCESS-MENA program from 2004-2008 and the Alternatives to Combat Child Labor Through Education and Sustainable Services (ACCESS-Plus) program from 2008-2011.
 Funded by the U.S. Department of Labor, the goal of these programs was to reduce the number of children engaged in exploitative child labor.
 Through ACCESS-Plus, Global Communities partnered with key players in local government to implement awareness raising campaigns and hold workshops for the public on the importance of education, as well as increase child enrollment in educational programs.
 By partnering with parents, local organizations and municipalities, the program addressed both the direct and indirect causes that expose children to exploitative labor.